Electric Christmas needs klingons

-The curtain literally fell at midnight, revealing the secret band of Electric Christmas.
-There had been a lot of buzz for the last month with a secret band hinted to be “one of the greatest Swedish synth bands in history”.
-My initial guesses were Adolphson & Falk (prime suspects since they happened to be magically reunited a week ago in Malmö for the first time in twenty years), Page (probably not, since Eddie played for a tiny crowd at the latest Romo Night), Ratata (heaven forbid) or maybe even Covenant (but not likely).
-Just about anything except Colony 5 would be great, actually.
+My initial guesses were Adolphson & Falk (since they happened to be magically reunited a week ago in Malmö for the first time in twenty years), Page (probably not, since Eddie played for a tiny crowd on the latest Romo Night), Ratata (not likely), Elegant Machinery or maybe even plain old Covenant again.

 A few hours later we were quite busy on the dance floor and the DJs switched to a song by S.P.O.C.K.
 I didn’t think much about it, until I noticed that a few people had stopped dancing and were staring at the stage.
 More followed so I turned my head to have a look what’s going on.
-There they were, the full band S.P.O.C.K. on stage, with Alexander on vocals, performing the song we all previously believed to be recorded.
-Nice switch, there.
-To my surprise they chose not to play their classic song Never trust a Klingon, just as Mobile Homes skipped many of their best songs.
+There they were, the full band S.P.O.C.K. on stage with Alexander Hofman on vocals, performing the song we all previously believed to be recorded.
+Nice switch there.

 Comments